ww44ss/BachelorSkiSign/README.md

-# BachelorSkiSign
+# *Snow* Board (c)
-Python Repository for Bachelor Ski Sign.
-This application reads data from an [api](https://bachelorapi.azurewebsites.net/) curretly running on Azure
+Python Repository for *Snow* Board.
+This application reads data from an [api](https://bachelorapi.azurewebsites.net/) running on Azure.
 It is written in Ciruit Python for the Adafruit M4 controller and display board.
 - [Adafruit Matrix Portal M4](https://www.adafruit.com/product/4745)
 - [64x32 RGB LED Matrix - 3mm pitch](https://www.adafruit.com/product/2279)

 You also need to download the most recent version of the [CircuitPython uf2](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython).
-To install it press the reset button on your board *twice* to enter the boot loader mode on the board computer.
+If you have hardware you can install by pressing the reset button on your board *twice* to enter the boot loader mode on the board computer.
 You'll recongize this because a boot loader directory will appear on the screen of your host computer.
-Just frag the new uf2 into the boot loader directory and you will be good to go!
+Just drag the new uf2 into the boot loader directory and you will be good to go!

 ## files